ExitValue.ai

 Single-product concentration is the most common multiple compressor.
 Companies where 80%+ of revenue is one device with one indication carry concentration risk that strategics price in.
 A pipeline of follow-on products at varying maturity stages commands a premium.

-Customer concentration in GPO contracts where a single contract represents >25% of revenue creates renewal risk that strategics will model conservatively.
+Customer concentration in GPO contracts where a single contract represents >a percent-of-revenue figure creates renewal risk that strategics will model conservatively.
 The same is true for IDN-heavy customer mixes where 3-4 health systems drive most of the volume.

 Frequently Asked Questions